dabapps/django-readers/README.md

 result = [project(instance) for instance in queryset]
 ```

-The structure of this spec is heavily inspired by [`django-rest-framework-serialization-spec`](https://github.com/dabapps/django-rest-framework-serialization-spec/), minus the concept of "plugins", which are replaced with directly including `(prepare, project)` pairs in the spec.
+The structure of this specification is heavily inspired by [`django-rest-framework-serialization-spec`](https://github.com/dabapps/django-rest-framework-serialization-spec/), minus the concept of "plugins", which are replaced with directly including `(prepare, project)` pairs in the spec.
 It should be trivial to convert or "adapt" a `serialization-spec` plugin into a suitable `djunc` pair.

 ### A note on `django-zen-queries`